mermaid-js/mermaid/docs/n00b-gettingStarted.md

   <script src="C:\Users\myPC\mermaid\dist\mermaid.js"></script>
   <script>mermaid.initialize({startOnLoad:true});</script>
 ```
-8. Add the graph and diagram definitions as you would in number 3, be mindful of the `div` tags.
+8. Add the graph and diagram definitions as you would in number 3.
+    a. be mindful of the `div` tags.

 9. Save, load/edit your HTML file to your liking.

-**Note** placing the HTML file on the same folder the mermaid filed you've downloaded, is a good practice and allows you to shorten the address on the `src` section.
+**Note** placing the HTML file on the same folder the `mermaid` file you've downloaded is a good practice and allows you to shorten the address on the `src` section.

 **As seen here, in this full example:**
 ```